 Tiffany Nichols

-Tiffany Nichols focuses on the intersection of the history of physics, astrophysics, and the environment.
-Nichols obtained a BS in Electrical Engineering and JD from the University of Virginia.
-After practicing law in the area of intellectual property, she competed a Ph.D. in History of Science at Harvard University.
-Nichols is now a Presidential Postdoctoral Research Fellow in the Department of History and the Program in History of Science.
-Her sponsor is Professor Angela Creager.
+Tiffany Nichols focuses on the intersection of the history of physics and astrophysics, environmental history, science and technology studies, and legal history.
+Nichols holds a BS in Electrical Engineering and JD from the University of Virginia and an AM and PhD in History of Science from Harvard University.
+She also has extensive practice experience in intellectual property litigation and related areas of law.
+Nichols is currently a LSST-DA Catalyst Fellow and a Presidential Postdoctoral Research Fellow in the Departments of History and Astrophysical Sciences.

 Current Project